JonathanWamsley/Designing-Data-Intensive-Applications/1_reliable_scalable_maintainable_applications.md

 #### Scalability

 Scalability is the term to describe a system's ability to cope with increased load.
 So when a system grows from 10,000 concurrent users to 100,000 concurrent users for example.
-Discussing scalability means considering questions like 'If the system grows in a particular way, what are our options for coping with the growth?' and ' How an we add computing resources to handle the additional load?'
+Discussing scalability means considering questions like:
+- If the system grows in a particular way, what are our options for coping with the growth?
+- How an we add computing resources to handle the additional load?

 #### Describing Load